TO ASK BEFORE YOU BUY

 There’s a few important questions to ask about the product you’re buying before you jump in.
 Not all CBD is created equal.
 There are different ways of extracting CBD and the way it is grown can alter quality.
-Some low quality CBD products that had not been tested by a third party were found to contain no CBD at all.
+Some low-quality CBD products that had not been tested by a third party were found to contain no CBD at all.
 Make sure you understand what you’re getting before you buy CBD.

-What amount of CBD is in it?
+What amount of cbd is in it?

 Has the product been tested by a third party?

-Don’t let a poor quality CBD manufacturer turn you off to CBD as a whole.
-There are reports of tests being done on CBD pills, tinctures, and oils that indicate there is less CBD (sometimes none) than the packaging advertised.
+There have been reports of tests being done on CBD pills, tinctures, and oils that indicate there is less CBD (sometimes none) than the packaging advertised.